lpacher/lae/fpga/practicum/5_LED_blink/README.md

 **EXERCISE 4**

-Further extend your design and add a **reset signal** for the free-running counter:
+Further extend your design and add a **reset** input control signal for the free-running counter:

 ```verilog
 if ( reset == ??? ) begin